Live-line working: Bare hand

-As the lineman approaches the wire, an arc will form between them as the worker is charged.
-This arc can be debilitating, and the worker must immediately bond himself electrically to the line to prevent further arcing.
+As the worker approaches the line, an arc will form between the line and the worker as they are being charged.
+This arc can be debilitating, and the worker must immediately bond themself electrically to the line to prevent further arcing.
 A worker may use a conducting wand during the approach to first make the connection.
-Once on the line, the worker is safe from shock as both the lineman and the wire are at the same electric potential, and no current passes through his body.
-This is the same principle that allows birds to safely alight on power lines.
+Once on the line, the worker is safe from shock as both the lineworker and the wire are at the same electric potential, and hence no current passes through their body.
+This is the same principle as that which allows birds to safely sit on power lines.

 When the work is completed, the process is reversed to remove the worker safely from the wire.
-Barehand working provides the lineman with greater dexterity than the hot stick method, and may be the preferred option if conditions permit it.
+Barehand working provides the lineworker with greater dexterity than the hot stick method, and may be the preferred option if conditions permit it.
 With this technique, insulator strings, conductor spacers and vibration dampers can be replaced, or lines spliced, without any loss of supply.

 The strong electric field surrounding charged equipment is enough to drive a current of approximately 15 μA for each kV·m−1 through a human body.
 To prevent this, hot-hand workers are usually required to wear a Faraday suit.
 This is a set of overalls made from or woven throughout with conducting fibers.
 The suit is in effect a wearable Faraday cage, which equalizes the potential over the body, and ensures there is no through-tissue current.
 Conducting gloves, even conducting socks, are also necessary, leaving only the face uncovered.

 There is little practical upper voltage limit for hot-hand working, and it has been successfully performed at some of the highest transmission operating voltages in the world, such as the Russian 1150 kV system.

 Helicopter

-A lineman wearing a Faraday suit can work on live, high-power lines by being transported to the lines in a helicopter.
+A lineworker wearing a Faraday suit can work on live, high-power lines by being transported to the lines in a helicopter.
 The worker can perform maintenance sitting on an outrigger platform attached to the helicopter while the aircraft hovers next to the line.
 When approaching the line a long wand is touched to the line to equalize the potential of the aircraft to that of the line, then a breakaway bonding wire connected to the helicopter's frame is attached to the line during work.
 Alternatively the worker can transfer to the wires from the helicopter and crawl down the wires, then be picked up by the helicopter after the work is completed.